What to Expect in a Home Inspection

 In addition to a home inspection, consider a radon test — especially if you live in Clark County or Skamania County where at least one in four homes have elevated radon levels.
-Read more about radon and its dangerous on our radon testing page.
-Additionally, Northbank Home Inspection also offers mold testing, asbestos testing, and water testing.
-We can also schedule a sewer scope for you with a reputable and knowledgeable plumbing company in the area — just let us know when scheduling your inspection.
+Read more about radon and its dangers on our radon testing page.
+Additionally, Northbank Home Inspection also offers mold testing, sewer scopes, and water testing.

 Northbank Home Inspection: WDO Inspection and Thermal Imaging

 Washington state’s home inspector standards of practice are a baseline for what you should expect in a home inspection.
 Northbank Home Inspection’s standards exceed the state’s requirements — every Northbank Home inspection includes thermal imaging and pest and dry rot inspection (WDO inspection).

 Thermal imaging helps identify energy efficiency trouble spots and hidden leaks that could be missed without the technology.
 Thermal imaging can help identify roof leaks, plumbing leaks, appliance failures, missing insulation, energy loss, and much more.
 It’s a tool we use to assist our visual inspection to give you additional information in our reports.